Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

       - Charge
     - Animation implementation
   + Worked on all collision and layers for objects
-  + Implemented all in game ui elements
+  + Implemented all in game UI elements
     - power up bar
     - cooldown bar
     - life counter
   + Managed all source control through GitHub.
     - Merged conflicts
-    - Yelled at people when committed to the wrong branch followed by rollback to previous commit state
+    - Yelled at people when they committed to the wrong branch followed by rollback to previous commit state
   + Contributed to the SRS document, notably on the functional requirements
   + Provided consultation and editing for Project Management Document